daangeijs/daangeijs.nl/content/posts/remote-docker-development-vscode/index.md

    "overrideCommand": true
 }
 ```
-In this case I copied my Django project inside the folder /app when building my docker.
-Therefore I target this folder as the startup `workspaceFolder`
+In this case I copied my Django project inside the folder /app when building my docker and therefore, I target this folder as the startup `workspaceFolder`.
+Note the `overrideCommand: true`.
+I added this to override the default command that is specified in the docker-compose file, to avoid the container from starting up the Django server.
+By doing this it will fall back to the default command specified in the Dockerfile, which is `CMD ["/bin/bash"]`.
+This will allow us to start the Django server manually.

 To ensure data persistence and easy access, introduce a volume, `app-data`, to your docker service.
 In the context of our setup, this volume I attached to the `web` service, making sure that when your docker fails you won't lose your uncommited changes.